-The latest news from the Committee is contained in the Woods Committee section of the most recent monthly Town Bulletin.
-You can find the bulletin on the right side of the home page, under “Latest Town Bulletins”.
+The latest news from the Committee is described in the Woods Committee section of the most recent monthly Town Bulletin.

 - Forest Stewardship Plan 2015 (Bill Bond/Parkton Woodland Services) (PDF) [CAUTION in viewing and downloading: this is a large file — over 40 MB]